 When Remy gets Nia to go to the club with him we learn about his entanglement with the club owner, who is dealing him drugs for sexual favors.
 Soon after this, Nia’s attempts to get through to him about his abuse and his behavior are interrupted when Remy makes a pass at her.
 Then, for reasons stemming both from Remy’s antics and her own search for healing, Nia decides to contact her stepfather.
 But her designs on confrontation and closure are waylaid by the fact that he is in a coma, under the care of his probably-homicidal wife.

-Nia is again interrupted when she gets word that there’s been an altercation between Remy and the club owner, and that Remy has slapped Nikki after trying to get her to have sex with him.
+Nia is again interrupted when she gets word that there’s been an altercation between Remy and the club owner, and that Remy slapped Nikki after trying to have sex with her.
 She then returns to explore if a truly full and complete healing of their experiences with abuse is possible, for either of them.

 "I applaud Rick for tackling such a complicated subject in "The Creek."
 The music is engaging and universal and compliments the text.
 The subtle stylized approach through the use of masks creates another layer of creativity.
 This play works!"